A juvenile suspect is in custody after a shooting leaves 5 dead, at least 2 wounded in Raleigh, North Carolina, police say - KTVZ

 By Aya Elamroussi and Andy Rose, CNN

-A juvenile suspect has been taken into custody after five people were killed and at least two others were wounded in a mass shooting Thursday in Raleigh, North Carolina, where officials say the nightmare of gun violence has shaken the community.
+A 15-year-old suspect is in custody after five people were killed and at least two others were wounded in a mass shooting Thursday in Raleigh that North Carolina’s governor called a “moment of unspeakable agony.”

-One of the victims killed was an off-duty Raleigh police officer, authorities said.
+One of the victims killed was an off-duty Raleigh police officer, Gabriel Torres, 29, who was on his way to work, authorities said.

+Officials offered few details about what happened but said the crime scene extended over two miles on neighborhood streets and a greenway.
+It ended after a long standoff during which the shooter was critically wounded.

+Gov. Roy Cooper, a Democrat, who joined police and city officials at a news conference Friday, called the rampage an “infuriating and tragic act of gun violence.”

 A surviving victim is hospitalized in critical condition, Raleigh police spokesperson Lt.
 Jason Borneo said during a news conference Thursday night.
 A responding officer was released from the hospital after being treated for injuries, he added.